built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 OpenFin Workspace is currently **only supported on Windows**.

-# Launch your Content in OpenFin Workspace
+# Add your content to OpenFin Workspace (Storefront, Home and Browser)

 OpenFin Workspace empowers you to feed content & apps to OpenFin Home via our API.
 This gives you the choice of fetching your list of applications from a *Content Discovery Service* or somewhere else.
 You can re-use this data source to also populate OpenFin Storefront.
 OpenFin StoreFront lets you discover and launch your content.